Equity, Diversity and Inclusion in Employment

-1.1 The University strives to ensure its workforce is diverse and that it fulfills its commitment to an inclusive community dedicated to innovation and excellence in teaching and learning, research, scholarship, creative activity, service and public engagement.
+1.1 The University strives to ensure its workforce complies with principles of Equity, Diversity, Inclusion, Anti-Racism, and Indigenization accessibility and removal of systemic discrimination which enhances innovation and excellence in teaching and learning, research, scholarship, creative activity, service and public engagement.

-1.2 The University's goal of a diversified workforce is achieved within a framework of merit, inclusion and support of diverse groups not only the Designated Groups, respect, and a climate free of discriminatory barriers, and in recognition of the University’s Statement of Vision, Mission and Values.
+1.2 The University's goal of a diversified workforce is achieved within a Human Rights framework which supports equity-deserving groups, fostering a culture of acceptance, respect and accountability, creating a climate free of harassment, racist and discriminatory barriers, and in recognition of the University’s Statement of Vision, Mission and Values.

-1.3 In accordance with the Newfoundland and Labrador Human Rights Act, 2010 and the FCP the Employment Equity Act (S.C.
+1.3 In accordance with the Newfoundland and Labrador Human Rights Act, 2010, the FCP, and the Employment Equity Act (S.C.
 1995, c.
 44), the University identifies and removes barriers in order to create and maintain an inclusive and respectful environment for all employees.
-Individual merit is the prime criterion in decisions of hiring, promotion and other opportunities.
+Individual qualifications are the prime criterion in decisions of hiring, promotion and other opportunities.

-1.4 The University strives in its employment practices and programs to:
+1.4 Through its commitment to its core value of equity, diversity, inclusion, anti-racism, and indigenization in employment, the University strives in its employment practices and programs to: